Pro Football Hall of Fame: Criticism

-The small number of candidates elected each year has helped foster what some perceive as an inequality of representation at certain positions or in certain categories of player, to the exclusion of defensive players in general (defensive backs and outside linebackers in particular), special teams players, wide receivers, and those from the "seniors" category.
+The small number of candidates elected each year has helped foster what some perceive as an inequality of representation at certain positions or in certain categories of player, to the exclusion of defensive players in general (defensive backs and outside linebackers in particular), special teams players, wide receivers, and those from the "seniors" category (which was folded into a single "players" category after 2026).
 There has also been criticism that deserving players have been overlooked because they played most or all of their careers on poor teams.

 In 2009, a New York Times article criticized the Hall for not including punter Ray Guy on its ballot.
 Guy was eventually inducted as part of the 2014 class for the Hall of Fame.

 The Pro Football Hall of Fame is unique among North American major league sports halls of fame in that officials have been generally excluded.
 Only two figures, both inducted for their work as supervisor or director of officiating as opposed to game officiating—1966 inductee Hugh "Shorty" Ray and 2022 inductee Art McNally—have been enshrined; McNally is the only inductee in the Hall to have experience as an in-game official.
-The National Baseball Hall of Fame and Museum, Naismith Memorial Basketball Hall of Fame and Hockey Hall of Fame have each inducted game officials as members.
+The National Baseball Hall of Fame and Museum, Naismith Basketball Hall of Fame and Hockey Hall of Fame have each inducted game officials as members.

-Another prominent absence from the Hall is sports-journalist and broadcaster Howard Cosell, who has yet to either be awarded the Pete Rozelle Radio-Television Award or even get fully inducted despite his well-known association with Monday Night Football; an August 2010 Sports Illustrated article hints that Cosell may have even been "blacklisted" by the NFL.
+Another prominent absence from the Hall is sports journalist and broadcaster Howard Cosell, who has yet to either be awarded the Pete Rozelle Radio-Television Award or even get fully inducted despite his well-known association with Monday Night Football; an August 2010 Sports Illustrated article hints that Cosell may have even been "blacklisted" by the NFL.